 If you aren’t sure that time blocking is for you, then dip your toe in the water.
 Rather than planning a whole week, try blocking out one day.
 Then set your timer and start working your blocks.

 Remember that you are building a habit of discipline.
 And building habits takes time.
 But it is so worth it when you finally have control over your day and you can fit all the really important things in, including time for yourself and your family.

-Download my weekly time blocking template to take control of your day.
+Download this free time blocking template to take control of your day.